-Millendo Therapeutics is currently advancing the development of nevanimibe (ATR-101) for the treatment of orphan adrenal diseases: Classic Congenital Adrenal Hyperplasia (CAH) and Endogenous Cushing’s Syndrome (CS).
-Both of these diseases are associated with an overactive adrenal cortex causing excess steroid production.
-Nevanimibe seeks to address these diseases through the reduction of adrenal steroid production.
+Millendo Therapeutics is currently advancing the development of nevanimibe (ATR-101) for the treatment of classic congenital adrenal hyperplasia (CAH), a disease associated with an overactive adrenal cortex that causes excess steroid production.
+Millendo believes that nevanimibe, a potentially first-in-class acyl coenzyme A: cholesterol acyltransferase 1 (ACAT1) inhibitor, represents a novel, adrenal-specific approach that will address CAH through the reduction of adrenal steroid production.

-Nevanimibe was evaluated in a multi-center, single-blind, multiple dose Phase 2 proof-of-concept clinical study to assess its efficacy, in addition to corticosteroids, in patients with classic congenital adrenal hyperplasia.
-The study, which assessed 5 escalating doses, alternated between 2 weeks of treatment with nevanimibe and 2 weeks with placebo to determine the effects of nevanimibe on adrenal steroids.
-In the first 10 patients, 7 demonstrated a clear biological effect as measured by reductions in 17-hydroxyprogesterone (17-OHP), a key measure of disease control.
-Two patients experienced a reduction in 17-OHP levels to ≤2x the upper limit of normal, the primary endpoint, a result consistent with the short duration of treatment (2 weeks/dose level) and high baseline levels of 17-OHP.
-Nevanimibe also exhibited rapid onset of action with reductions in other key steroids and steroid precursors.
-Nevanimibe was well-tolerated at all dose levels.
+Millendo Therapeutics evaluated nevanimibe in a multicenter, single blind, intra-patient dose escalation Phase 2 clinical trial for the treatment of adult CAH.
+The trial's objectives were to evaluate the efficacy and safety of nevanimibe in this patient population.
+The trial, which assessed 5 escalating doses, alternated between 2 weeks of treatment with nevanimibe and 2 weeks with placebo to determine the effects of nevanimibe on adrenal steroid production.
+In the trial, Millendo observed nevanimibe to be associated with clear signs of clinical activity in seven of 10 treated patients, as measured by reductions in 17-hydroxyprogesterone (17-OHP), a key measure of disease control.
+Two patients experienced a reduction in 17-OHP levels to ≤2 times the upper limit of normal, the primary endpoint of the trial.
+Millendo also observed nevanimibe to have a rapid onset of action.
+Nevanimibe was reported to be well tolerated at all dose levels.

-Nevanimibe is a potent and selective inhibitor of ACAT1 (acyl-CoA:cholesterol acyltransferase 1), an enzyme that catalyzes the transformation of free cholesterol to cholesterol ester.
+Nevanimibe is a potent and selective inhibitor of acyl-CoA:cholesterol acyltransferase 1 (ACAT1), an enzyme that catalyzes the transformation of free cholesterol to cholesterol ester.
 In the adrenals, cholesterol esters serve as a substrate reservoir for steroid biosynthesis.
-Nevanimibe was chosen for its selectivity for ACAT1 over ACAT2.
-ACAT1 expression in the adrenals is 15x higher than in other tissues.
+Nevanimibe was chosen for its selectivity for ACAT1 over ACAT2 because ACAT1 expression in the adrenals is 15 times higher than in other tissues1.
 In preclinical studies, nevanimibe was found to be preferentially distributed to the adrenals.
 Combined, these attributes yield the highly directed adrenal effects of the compound.